MetPX/sarracenia/docs/source/How2Guides/docker.rst

 Norms in the docker world are to send messages to standard output, so the option *logStdout* should be used in any configurations in a docker container.
-This will make *docker logs* work normally.
+This will make *docker logs* work as expected in a docker environment, by printing to standard output.

 .. _`Docker`: https://docker.com
 .. _`Docker Compose`: https://docs.docker.com/compose/